petkopara/PetkoparaCrudGeneratorBundle/README.md

 * `--without-page-size` - To not generate items per page code.

 * `--without-bulk` - To not generate bulk actions code.

-* `--template` - The base template name, which the views will override.
-For example set it to `--template=base.html.twig` to extends your base template.(by default CrudGeneratorBundle::base.html.twig).

 * `--bundle-views` - Whether to store the view files in the bundles dir.
 By default the vies are stored in _app/Resources/views/_.
 It's not present in the wizard, but can be used as parameter.